1. The First Anglo-Burmese War began in __________.

 Explanation: Under the Government of India Act 1935, Burma became a separate colony in 1937.

-20. The First Anglo-Burmese War cost the British about:
+20. The First Anglo-Burmese War cost the British about__________.

 A) 10 crore rupees